cloudspannerecosystem/appengine-java-sample/README.md

 This sample demonstrates how to use Cloud Spanner from the [App Engine Standard with Java 11 environment](https://cloud.google.com/appengine/docs/java/).

+Please feel free to report issues and send pull requests, but note that this application is not officially supported as part of the Cloud Spanner product.

 ## Prerequisites

 ### Create a project in the Google Cloud Platform Console